 7. FPS limits are set in stone and are non-negotiable (see the weapon and ammo rules section).

-8. Any form of physical, mental or verbal violence is not allowed.
+8. Any form of physical, verbal violence is not allowed.
 If you like to get angry and shout at people or cause fights stay away from our events.